Namratabhatt/Competitive-Codes/MyQuestions/Encoding October 2019/TonyVsThanos/Editorial.md

 The trick to solving this within the given constraints is to use a dequeue and keep track of the elements inside the array/list using a dictionary/map.
 Take a dequeue Li and each time Tony tries to enter a number check if we can enter the number or not and then do a push_right and in order to remove one of his element do a remove_front.
 Do a push_left and remove_back in case of Thanos.
 In order to see if an element can be entered in Li or not check:
-1. If its aldready there in Li
+1. If its aldready there in Li.
+If it is not present then,
-2. If the list is full,
+    * If the list is full,
         * Check if the other person has got some elements to remove.
+If he has you can enter the new elements y removing his last entered element from Li.
         * If the other person has no elements to remove we cannot enter the element.
+    * If list is not full, enter the elements

 # SOLUTIONS:

 [details="Setter's Solution"]

     from collections import deque

     test  = int(input())